jamesquillen/hotel-first-github-repo/github-introduction.md

 ## Additional Git Commands
 - git log = show past commits
 - git log --graph = Show a graphical representation of past commits

+## Markdown tricks

+This is an example of a footnote. [^1]

+[^1]: This is the footnote.

+This is an example of a definition:

+git
+: version control software created by Linus